ZackSMO/Enthusiasm/README.md

 I have started HarvardX's CS50's Introduction to Computer Science course.
 And I did it, I printed Hello, World!

 Things are getting interesting now as I am learning C, and have written multiple codes that worked after a few trials.
 Which makes it exciting!

+I have learned a lot of things and I have just started!